matthewjberger/freecs/README.md

 # freecs

-A high-performance, archetype-based Entity Component System (ECS) written in Rust using only static dispatch 🚀
+A high-performance archetype-based Entity Component System (ECS) in Rust using only static dispatch 🚀

 ## Quick Start